How to Increase Business Security with a Zero Trust Approach

 Identify security needs

-Start by reviewing your current security policies, technologies, and practices and assess their efficiency in protecting data.
+Start by reviewing your current security policies, technologies, and practices and assess their efficiency to protect the architecture of your data management service.

 From there, you can conduct security audits or penetration testing to identify weaknesses and areas that attackers may exploit so you can take the necessary steps to fix and prevent them.